 Many people take dietary supplements (sometimes called “vitamins” or simply “supplements”) each day to help bolster their health or improve some facet of their body.
-These vitamins make many claims, from improving your immune system to giving your thicker, fuller hair.
+These vitamins make many claims, from improving your immune system to giving you thicker, fuller hair.
 But do these claims live up to reality?
 With the value of the vitamin industry anticipated to reach around $230 billion by 2027, there are a lot of question marks over the actual value of the supplements that many of us take each day.
 Do they live up to the hype or could they actually be dangerous?

 How Vitamins Help

-The claims that many dietary supplements make generally circle around one line of thinking — the vitamins and nutrients in each supplement has scientific backing to improve your health.
+The claims that many dietary supplements make generally circle around one line of thinking — the vitamins and nutrients in each supplement have scientific backing to improve your health.
 While we may have been able to get many of these nutrients through our diets, most Americans don’t get enough vitamins through their diets.
 In fact, much of our normal diet tends to be energy-rich, but nutrient-poor, meaning there are a lot of calories but very few vitamins and minerals to make the food healthy.
-In a recent United States Dietary Guidelines, it was noted that most Americans aren’t getting enough Vitamins A, C, and E, along with some pretty important nutrients like potassium, calcium, fiber, and magnesium.
+In recent United States Dietary Guidelines, it was noted that most Americans aren’t getting enough Vitamins A, C, and E, along with some pretty important nutrients like potassium, calcium, fiber, and magnesium.

 By picking up the slack left by your diet, supplements can prevent nutrient deficiencies.